splenwilz/fastapi_auth_starter/README.md

 fastapi-auth-starter init .
 ```

 **Note:** The `fastapi-auth-starter` CLI tool is a scaffolding utility, not a runtime dependency.
 If you install it in your project's virtual environment and then run `uv sync`, it will be removed (this is expected behavior).
-Install it globally or use `uvx` to avoid this.
+Install it globally to avoid this.
 ## Project Structure

 ```